carp-lang/Carp/README.md

 * Very good integration with C libraries

 ## The Language
-Carp is heavily inspired by languages like Clojure, Scheme, Haskell & ML.
+Carp is heavily inspired by languages like Clojure, Scheme, Haskell, ML and Rust.
 Here's a sample program:

 ```clojure
 (defn main ()